JaroslavHavrda/Cpp-thoughts/no_inheritance_from_std.md

 ## Long term maintainability
 If you want your code to stay long, you may want it to play nicer with the C++ standard to minimize the possibility that your code will break with new version of C++.
+The reason is different.
+You risk that new version of C++ adds method with the same name but a bit different usage then methods of the inherited class.
+This would be very difficult to maintain.
 There is a lecture by Titus Winters covering it in more detail.
 <https://www.youtube.com/watch?v=tISy7EJQPzI>
 ## So?
 * Always read your code aloud.